 Fillers can also be combined with other treatments, like BOTOX® Cosmetic or Dysport® (a combination known as a liquid face lift) and skin resurfacing for even more impressive results.

 How much do dermal fillers cost?

 At our practice, we price dermal fillers by the syringe.
 Depending on the area being treated, we may use anywhere between 1 and 4 syringes in a single treatment.
-For example, at my cosmetic surgery practice in Spokane and Coeur d Alene, Restylane® and Restylane Silk are $500 per syringe.
+For example, at my cosmetic surgery practice in Coeur d Alene, Restylane® and Restylane Silk are $500 per syringe.
 Restylane Lyft is $550.
 Each of these fillers is FDA-approved for use in different areas of the face.
 This means that Restylane and Restylane Silk may be used on the lips, tear troughs under the eyes, and fine lines anywhere, whereas Restylane Lyft can be used in the cheek area, the temples, marionette lines, and along the jaw in the prejowl sulcus.
 During a consultation, we’ll be able to tell you which areas can benefit from which fillers, as well as how many syringes we’ll need to use.

 How are dermal fillers administered?

 Dermal fillers are exclusively injectable, so they’re administered through a tiny needle placed just under the skin.
 Most patients say they only feel a small pinch with each injection.

 What qualifies a person to administer fillers?